FortiShield/fortishield-qa/tests/integration/test_analysisd/test_all_syscheckd_configurations/yaml_generators/YAML_generator_guide.md

 # YAML generator guide

-It is important to have Wazuh running beforehand and the package `wazuh_testing` installed.
+It is important to have Fortishield running beforehand and the package `fortishield_testing` installed.

 ## Linux